- Beginner-friendly operator

 Kapkan R6 operator is a versatile defender who specializes in placing traps damaging careless attackers.

-He is not META trap operator in competitive plays; such a role is filled mainly by Lesion and Ela.
+He is not a META trap operator in competitive plays; such a role is filled mainly by Lesion and Ela.

 Table of Content